ShinyFabio/ADViSELipidomics/pkgdown/index.md

 For **Metabolomics Workbench** you don't need to import anything, just choose the  Metabolomics Workbench ID study.

-Before run ADViSELipidomics make sure that you have all the required files and that they are draw up properly.
+Before run ADViSELipidomics make sure that you have all the required files and that they are compiled properly.
 Apart of the output files from LipidSearch and LIQUID, ADViSELipidomics requires that the Excel files have a given structure with some mandatory columns.
 Here we provide a guide to the creation of these Excel files.